In the wake of the COVID-19 pandemic, many graduations have either gone virtual or have been postponed or canceled yet again this year.

 Lots of students want graduation pictures but either don’t want to work in close proximity to a stranger or can’t afford professional pictures to commemorate this rare moment of achievement in their lives.

 We’re here to help!
-We’ve written a comprehensive guide to taking amazing graduation pictures with nothing more than a cell phone camera, a couple friends or family members, and some common household items for both indoor and outdoor settings.
+We’ve written a comprehensive guide to getting amazing graduation pictures with nothing more than a cell phone camera, a couple of friends or family members, and some common household items for both indoor and outdoor settings.

 To begin, we’re going to talk about setting up indoor shots and the best way to set up your lighting.
 Keep in mind, these techniques transfer over to outdoor pictures as well with a few differences that will be discussed below.